Inada YuMe Massage Chair Review

 Body Stretch Function

-While the Inada Yume Robo massage chair does not have a large number of airbags, it does have a sufficient number to render a good body stretch.
-Given that this is a rare feature in massage chairs in general, its presence is a big win for the model.
+While the Inada Yume Robo massage chair does not have many airbags, it does have a sufficient number to render a good body stretch.
+Given that this is a rare feature in massage chairs, its presence is a big win for the model.

 That’s not necessarily a bad thing, but it does mean that you get less flexibility where conducting the stretch is concerned.
 Nonetheless, if you suffer from chronic back pain, this will probably wind up being your favorite feature of the chair.

-The reason body stretching is such a highly sought after feature is that the action takes pressure off of the discs in your spine, and compressed discs are the leading cause of chronic back pain.
+Body stretching is a highly sought-after feature because the action takes the pressure off the discs in your spine, and compressed discs are the leading cause of chronic back pain.
 Thus, even an imperfect implementation of the feature is most welcome.

 Adjustable Timer (Sort of)

-While it is impossible to directly adjust the duration of any massage, a common workaround is that you can select a new massage option from the remote (or re-select the one you’re currently enjoying), which will reset the timer, thus extending the duration.
+While it is impossible to directly adjust the duration of any massage, a common workaround is that you can select a new massage option from the remote (or re-select the one yoyou’reurrently enjoying), which will reset the timer, thus extending the duration.

-This is a clumsy implementation that is not at all in keeping with Inada’s meticulous design philosophy.
+This is a clumsy implementation that is not at all in keeping with InInada’seticulous design philosophy.
 Our hope is that during the next model update, they’ll make some changes on this front.

 Calf & Foot Massage

-Again, there’s some confusion with regards to this feature, with some sources claiming no foot massage, while others make mention of it.
+Again, there’s some confusion regarding this feature, with some sources claiming no foot massage while others mention it.

-The definitive answer is that there is a foot massage, but there are no massage rollers.
+The definitive answer is that there is a foot massage but no massage rollers.
 The entire calf and foot massage is rendered via airbags in the leg ports of the chair.

 Inada Yume Massage Chair Remote - Chair Institute